vivianlinnn/power_outage_analysis/README.md

 ## Framing a Prediction Problem
 Our prediction problem is a binary classification task to predict 'CLIMATE.REGION', identifying whether a major outage occurred in the South or Northeast.
-This helps address regional differences in outage causes.
+This helps address regional differences in outage causes, so that we can allocate our resources to helping the regions who are impacted more severely by major power outages.

-We use only features available at the time of prediction, such as climate categories, anomaly levels, and time-related features.
+We use only features available at the time of prediction including `'CLIMATE.CATEGORY'`, `'ANOMALY.LEVEL'`, `'YEAR'`, `'RES.PERCEN'`, `'CLIMATE.REGION'`.
 The F1-score was chosen as our evaluation metric for its balance between precision and recall, ensuring accurate predictions even with potential class imbalances.

 ## Baseline Model
 We used a Random Forest Classifier built to predict the 'CLIMATE.REGION' (binary: Northeast or South).
 We used features such as 'ANOMALY.LEVEL', 'YEAR', 'RES.PERCEN' (quantitative), and 'CLIMATE.CATEGORY' (nominal).
 The 'CLIMATE.CATEGORY' feature was one-hot encoded, while quantitative features were passed directly into the model without scaling, as Random Forest handles mixed data types effectively.
 The target, 'CLIMATE.REGION', was binarized (0 for Northeast, 1 for South).